-Other interesting aspects of Hawthorne and his works, and how readers interpret those works are plentiful.
+Other interesting aspects of Hawthorne and his works and how critics and readers interpret those works are plentiful.

-Two major themes of his writing, which mirror Poe's, are obsession and concealment of obsession.
-The obsessions of various Hawthorne characters haunt them as they seek to cope with them and their impacts on their lives.
-Hawthorne, as narrator and moral historian, typically stands outside the obsessions of his characters.
+Two major themes of his writing, which mirror Edgar Poe's, are obsession and concealment of obsession.
+The obsessions of various Hawthorne characters haunt them as they seek to cope with their impacts upon their lives.
+Hawthorne, as narrator and moral historian of his tales, typically stands outside the obsessions of his characters.
 His style is genteel, the man of society, but the character's obsessions are sometimes similar to Hawthorne's own.

 The ways this writer constructs his stories continue to fascinate critics.
-Hawthorne's "narrator" (like a modern day 'voice over') often separates himself (voice) from subjects which he writes of, which gives narrative energy to the work
+Hawthorne's "narrator" (like a modern day 'voice over') often separates himself (voice) from subjects which he writes of, which gives narrative energy to the work.

 Hawthorne's inward examination of individuals often are referred to in terms of lightness and darkness.
-In Melville's critical essay, "Hawthorne and His Mosses," this writer is speaking, perhaps, as much about his own work as Hawthorne's when he states:
+In Herman Melville's critical essay, "Hawthorne and His Mosses," this writer is speaking, perhaps, as much about his own works as he is Hawthorne's when he states:

-For spite of all the Indian-summer sunlight on the hither side of Hawthorne's soul, the other sidelike the dark half of the physical sphere--is shrouded in a blackness, ten times black.
+For spite of all the Indian-summer sunlight on the hither side of Hawthorne's soul, the other side--like the dark half of the physical sphere--is shrouded in a blackness, ten times black.
 But this darkness but gives more effect to the evermoving dawn, that forever advances through it, and circumnavigates his world.
 Whether Hawthorne has simply availed himself of this mystical blackness as a means to the wondrous effects he makes it to produce in his lights and shades; or whether there really lurks in him, perhaps unknown to himself, a touch of Puritanic gloom,--this, I cannot altogether tell.
 Certain it is, however, that this great power of blackness in him derives its force from its appeals to that Calvinistic sense of Innate Depravity and Original Sin, from whose visitations, in some shape or other, no deeply thinking mind is always and wholly free.